bashleigh/raspberry-pi-example/readme.md

-# Example of how to implement the GPIO Manager and I2C packages in laravel
+# Example of how to implement the GPIO Manager

 ## GPIO Manager
 ### requirements